imstephens-professional/java_swing_minis/Number Guessing Game/Information.md

 ## Notes on Development
 These notes are primarily for the developer.
 * **Potential Improvements**: Center the text inside the panel/frame.
+* **Error Handling Blindspots**: Does not check to see if the text the user types can be cast into an integer.